osmandapp/web/main/docs/user/navigation/setup/route-details.md

 2. Tap the *Navigation* icon on the map screen, set the route, and tap the *Details* button.
 3. Go to the *My Places* menu, tap any available track in the list *Menu → My Places → Tracks*, select the *Navigation* icon in the track context menu in the *Overview* and tap *Details*.

 Depending on the selected [profile settings](../../personal/profiles.md) and the selected [routing type](../../navigation/routing/osmand-routing.md#routing-types), some route details may not be displayed.
-In addition, the route details are highly dependent on the *OpenStreetMap data coverage*.
+In addition, the route details depend highly on the *OpenStreetMap data coverage*.

 ## Distance / Time / CO2